KTMZ: Spanish-language sports

 Lotus Communications acquired KWPA from Multicultural Radio at the end of 1999 for $750,000.
-In 2000, KWPA became KWKU, and it began simulcasting Lotus's Spanish-language sports outlet 1330 KWKW.
-The 1220 station helps KWKW improve its reception in Pomona and Ontario, in addition to serving as an overflow station for KWKW sports coverage.
+In 2000, KWPA became KWKU, and it began simulcasting Lotus's Spanish-language sports outlet, KWKW.
+The 1220 station helped KWKW improve its reception in Pomona and Ontario, in addition to serving as an overflow station for KWKW sports coverage.
 For a time, KWKU also exclusively carried broadcasts of the Los Angeles Sparks of the WNBA.

 The KWKU nominal main studio in Pomona proved critical to getting KWKW back on the air after disaster struck on December 6, 2001.
 A major fire at the Sunset Vine Tower, which was home to the Lotus Communications Los Angeles cluster, caused extensive electrical damage to the building.
 It was deemed unsafe by fire officials.
 105 computers, mixers and other equipment were carted out of the building, and John Cooper, the chief engineer for Lotus Los Angeles, drove them to Pomona, where the station was back on the air in six hours.
 As a result of the extensive damage, Lotus relocated temporarily to the recently vacated KTNQ studios and later purchased a building near Universal Studios Hollywood to be fitted out for its operation.

 In 2015, the 1220 call sign was changed to KTMZ.
+The station was taken silent in December 2025; in their special temporary authority filing with the Federal Communications Commission (FCC), Lotus cited a loss in advertising revenue as a result of the second Trump administration's immigration policies towards Spanish-speaking residents.
+The FCC cancelled the KTMZ license on August 13, 2026.